Post job

 A freelance videographer/editor is responsible for processing and editing video contents, usually on a project basis.
 Freelance videographer/editors create their footage using their shooting equipment, utilize various design and editing software, and finish the project based on the clients' specifications and deliverables.
 They should also have a good grasp of digital marketing to produce impactful videos to the target audience.
 A freelance videographer/editor must be detail-oriented and have excellent communication skills to coordinate with the production team for content plans and perform adjustments as needed.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, editor & producer responsibilities are more likely to require skills like "promotional videos," "conceptualize," "story development," and "production schedules."
-Meanwhile, a freelance videographer/editor might be skilled in areas such as "training videos," "audio equipment," "edit video," and "promo videos."
+Meanwhile, a freelance videographer/editor has duties that require skills in areas such as "training videos," "audio equipment," "edit video," and "promo videos."
 These differences highlight just how different the day-to-day in each role looks.

-On the topic of education, freelance videographer/editors earn similar levels of education than editor & producers.
-In general, they're 3.5% less likely to graduate with a Master's Degree and 0.2% less likely to earn a Doctoral Degree.
+Freelance videographer/editors earn similar levels of education than editor & producers in general.
+They're 3.5% less likely to graduate with a Master's Degree and 0.2% less likely to earn a Doctoral Degree.

 A freelance video editor offers video editing services to individuals and businesses.
 Most freelance video editors manage their own time and work at their preferred places, some even working from home.
 Among their responsibilities include meeting with clients to identify their needs and preferences, negotiating contracts, gathering and editing clips, and completing projects within deadlines.
 There are also instances when they must shoot videos in adherence to the contract's terms.
 Moreover, a freelance video editor must establish positive relationships with clients to develop a strong client base.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from editor & producers resumes, they are more likely to have skills like "twitter," "instagram," "news stories," and "promotional videos."
-But a freelance video editor might have skills like "training videos," "edit video," "freelance video," and "sound editing."
+The required skills of the two careers differ considerably.
+For example, editor & producers are more likely to have skills like "twitter," "instagram," "news stories," and "promotional videos."
+But a freelance video editor is more likely to have skills like "training videos," "edit video," "freelance video," and "sound editing."

-Freelance video editors typically study at similar levels compared with editor & producers.
+Most freelance video editors achieve a similar degree level compared to editor & producers.
 For example, they're 1.9% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.

 A Photographer, Editor selects, edits, and positions photos in print and web publications.
 They work for newspapers, magazines, websites, or other publications.